reiver/www/README.md

 Of course, these are simple (and rather useless) examples.

-The power of the **www** command is when you get command line tools to output something complex.
-Such as HTML or images.
+The power of the **www** command is when you want to view the output that results from a complex set of command line calculations.
+Especially if the final result *is* or *can be transformed into* HTML or images.

 For example:
 ```